Bayesian Lesion Estimation with a Structured Spike-and-Slab Prior: Introduction

-Our focus lies on the recently introduced method by \cite{nie2021bayesian} which combines Bayesian bootstrap methods with a new class of jittered spike-and-slab LASSO priors with perturbed prior means.
-This approximate posterior sampling technique performs optimization on many independently perturbed datasets by re-weighting the likelihood as within the WLB by \cite{newton1994} and additionally accounts for the re-weighting of the prior by perturbing the mean of the prior of every covariate with a random shift \citep{nie2021bayesian}.
-They have also shown that randomly perturbing the prior mean of the marginal spike-and-slab priors introduces a similar effect to the model as if one would have added pseudo-samples from a prior sampling distribution as in the case of BNL \citep{fong2019}.
-We argue that for high-dimensional datasets with large samples, where memory allocation is already a computational concern, the approach by \cite{nie2021bayesian} is favorable as it merely requires storing an additional set of mean shift parameters compared to an arbitrarily large number of pseudo-samples.
-Moreover, the approach discussed by \cite{fong2019} produces exact samples from a posterior by utilizing a weighted EM-algorithm to optimize a pseudo-posterior containing additional pseudo-data drawn from a prior sampling distribution.
-The exploration of both global and local modes alike ensures that the potentially multimodal posterior landscape is accurately captured.
-With the link between this method and the work introduced by \cite{nie2021bayesian}, we hope to incorporate the class of jittered spike-and-slab priors to methods which utilize variational approximations to the posterior for parameter estimation.
-The variational posterior mean for spike-and-slab priors offers consistency in the frequentist sense.
-However, it often fails to provide reliable estimates of posterior variances \citep{Blei2017}.
-We therefore add Bayesian bootstrap methods to capture the posterior variance better.
+Our focus lies on the recently introduced method by \cite{nie2021bayesian} which combines Bayesian bootstrap methods with a new class of jittered spike-and-slab LASSO priors and obtains samples via optimization of many independently perturbed datasets by re-weighting the likelihood and by jittering the prior with a random mean shift.
+This procedure is equivalent to adding pseudo-samples from a prior sampling distribution as in the case of BNL \citep{fong2019}.
+We argue that for high-dimensional datasets with large samples, where memory allocation is already a computational concern, the approach by \cite{nie2021bayesian} is favorable as it merely requires storing a set of mean shift parameters compared to an arbitrarily large number of pseudo-samples \citep{fong2019}.

-Another advantage of using bootstrapping techniques is that we can acquire posteriors on complex imaging statistics, such as cluster size.
-In neuroimaging, a cluster is a contiguous set of voxels with voxelwise statistics that exceed some cluster-defining threshold \citep{Poline1993}.
-Cluster-wise inference, is declaring clusters significant when they exceed a given size, has been found to be more sensitive to detect true positive effects than voxelwise inference \citep{Friston1996}, albeit having less spatial specificity as the null hypothesis is specified at the level of clusters \citep{Woo2014}.
-These existing methods can only produce p-values, while we are able to compute credible intervals for cluster size or any other spatial feature of interest by incorporating bootstrapping into our model.